-Read on to find out your options if you want to fix uneven breasts.
+Read on to find out your breast surgery options if you want to fix uneven breasts.

 Uneven breasts (also known as breast asymmetry) affects more than half of all women, in fact some studies show that over 90% of women have a visible difference between the two breasts.
 So to a degree, it's actually normal.
 The problem occurs when that asymmetry is very obvious.

 Breast asymmetry occurs where a woman has one breast that is a different position, size, or volume to the other.
 There are three types of uneven breasts:

 Although most women will experience a normal amount of breast asymmetry to a certain degree, if you notice a sudden change in the shape or size of one breast, then you should contact your doctor immediately so that they can investigate the cause.

 There are several different factors that cause uneven breasts.
 From going through puberty, blood flow and water retention, breast asymmetry can also be caused by hormonal changes as a result of ovulation, breastfeeding (especially if one of your breasts receives more stimulation than the other or if you feed on the same breast most of the time) or even physical trauma to the breast.

 In addition, juvenile hypertrophy (which results in the underdevelopment or overdevelopment of the breast) can also cause a noticeable difference in the appearance, size or shape of one breast compared to another.